PHACDataHub/nats-data-pipeline-demo/1-transformation-step-extract-subset-of-data/README.md

 # 1 Transformation Step - Extract Subset of Data

-This is an oversimplified example of the NATS messaging system.
+This is an oversimplified example of the NATS messaging system to show that we can do some transformation in a real-time data pipeline.

-This module extracts a subset of the NATS payload sent from safe inputs.
+This service extracts a subset of the NATS payload sent from safe inputs.

-At this point, the data extracted from the xlsx has been passed though the [GraphQL API](../api/) and published via NATS message.  extract-metadata-content picks up this JSON data and and pulls out the spreadsheet data and relevant metadata then publishes this data to another NATS subject.
+At this point, the data extracted from the xlsx from [safe inputs](https://safeinputs.alpha.canada.ca/) has been passed though the [GraphQL API]() and published via NATS message (along with additional information around the excel sheet settings ie hyperlinks intact etc...).
+This service subscribes to that published NATS message and extracts out only the spreadsheet data and relevant metadata then publishes this data to another NATS subject.

-* NOTE - this will need a refactor - just getting the ideas out.
+While we are extracting a subset of information as an example, this could be data checking for pregnant males or field name validation before loading into a database; having options to transform the feildnames with predefined rules, or fire a alternate NATS messaage to activate an email alerting someone to check the dataset.

 ## Installing dependencies